 07809 609092

-Angela is a Living Well Mentor working within the Living Well Sefton team, an integrated wellness service for Sefton of which Brighter Living is the lead community partner for North Sefton.
+Lorraine is a Living Well Mentor working within the Living Well Sefton team, an integrated wellness service for Sefton of which Brighter Living is the lead community partner for North Sefton.
 The service works with Sefton residents or individuals registered with a Sefton GP practice to improve their health and wellbeing through various means such as one-to-one sessions or group support.
-Sou is primarily responsible for delivering our cookery and nutrition programme of activities such as lunch club, cookery courses and community cafe.
-Angela works full time and spends most of her week in Southport Community Centre but is often out visiting clients or attending drop in’s within the Southport locality.
+Lorraine’s role (among other areas) includes delivering our cookery and nutrition programme of activities such as Warm Spaces, cookery courses and community cafe.
+Lorraine works full time and spends most of her week in Southport Community Centre but is often out visiting clients or attending drop in’s within the Southport locality.

 Living Well Mentor